 So I used this as an excuse to get stuck in to some technologies I've had my eye on and played around with a bit.
 First up was Node.js.
-The more I use Node the more I love it.
-Coming from .NET where a packaging system was a recent addition bolted on top, the integration of NPM with Node just blows it away.
+The more I use Node.js the more I love it.
+Coming from .NET where a packaging system was a recent addition bolted on top, the integration of npm with Node.js just blows it away.
 I intend to do a post soon comparing my experiences.

 The Design Stuff

 I've really tried to learn more about design over the last year.
 I think it's important for all developers to have an interest in design as, like Aral Balkan says, “Design is not veneer”.
 Having my own site is a great way to experiment and develop my skills.